UK map

 Gibraltar Jewish Heritage

-In the spring of 2005 the Survey of the Jewish Built Heritage carried out fieldwork in Gibraltar
+Survey of the Jewish Built Heritage carried out fieldwork in Gibraltar

-2004 marked the 300th anniversary of the capture of Gibraltar by the British in 1704.
+2023 marked the 300th anniversary of the capture of Gibraltar by the British in 1704.
 Under British rule the Jewish community was permitted to resettle in this strategically vital southern tip of the Iberian Peninsula for the first time in 200 years.
 Catholic Spain had expelled the Jews from its shores in 1492.
 In the mid-18th century, about a third of the population of Gibraltar was Jewish, adding to the richly cosmopolitan mix of the free port.
 Christians, Muslims, Jews and Hindus, from England, Spain, Portugal, Italy, North Africa and India, live side by side in Gibraltar.

 Today, the Gibraltar Jewish community, Sephardim mostly from Morocco, is some 600 strong and its four historic synagogues are all still in use, a rare legacy in Europe, untouched by the ravages of the Second World War.